 I continued hiking on from Black Lake to another less exciting lake, whose name I’ve forgotten now.
 On my way back, I got a bit lost – but it ended up being a great thing as I wandered through the rural backroads of the town of Žabljak.

-The rolling hills, peaceful houses, and rural landscape are especially beautiful in this rugged part of Montenegro.
+The rolling hills, peaceful houses, and rural landscape are especially beautiful in this rugged part of the country, one of the most beautiful places to visit in Montenegro.

 23. Hike the Sedlo Trail